dlewisdoyle/dlewisdoyle.github.io/index.md

 To learn how to connect Linux, Mac OS X, Windows, and mobile devices to your ownCloud server via WebDAV, see [Accessing ownCloud Files Using WebDAV](https://doc.owncloud.org/server/latest/user_manual/files/access_webdav.html?highlight=mobile.html/"Title").

-You can view and manage your desktop and mobile activity in [Personal Browser and Device Settings](https://doc.owncloud.org/server/latest/user_manual/session_management.html/"Title").
+To view and manage your desktop and mobile activity, see [Personal Browser and Device Settings](https://doc.owncloud.org/server/latest/user_manual/session_management.html/"Title").

-For updates, blogs, developer forums, and more, see [ownCloud's Newsroom](https://owncloud.com/newsroom.html/"Title").## Welcome to GitHub Pages
+For updates, blogs, developer forums, and more, see [ownCloud's Newsroom](https://owncloud.com/newsroom.html/"Title").